Latest updates on the coronavirus and heart disease

 Providing a roadmap and policy options to achieve the global 25 by 25 targets

-To accelerate the UN’s commitments to address NCDs in 2011, the World Health Organization created a Global Action Plan for the Prevention and Control of NCDs, which lasts from 2013-2020.
-This document, also known as the ‘GAP’, was written in collaboration with the World Heart Federation and other health stakeholders, and provides countries with a plan of action and menu of policy options to reduce their burden of CVD.
+To accelerate the UN’s commitments to address NCDs in 2011, the World Health Organization created a Global Action Plan for the Prevention and Control of NCDs, which covers the years 2013-2020.
+This document was written in collaboration with the World Heart Federation and other health stakeholders and provides countries with a plan of action and menu of policy options to reduce their burden of CVD.

 The Global Action Plan (GAP) recognizes that governments have a primary role and responsibility to play in responding to the challenge of NCDs, but require the support of international organizations and other experts.
 It is structured around a WHO goal of achieving a 25% reduction in premature mortality from NCDs by the year 2025.
 From this broad NCD goal, the World Heart Federation set its own ambitious global goal of reducing premature death from CVD by 25% by 2025.